drubio/practical-ai-agents/shared/README.md

    XAI_API_KEY="xai-UXxxxxxxx"
    ```

 ### You're set!
-The chapters that require this shared code to run are ready!
+The chapters that require this shared code are ready to run!

 ## Which chapters use this shared folder?